Overman King Gainer: Yapan Exodus

 A fellow Gauli Squad member and classmate of Gainer and Sara.
 He has feelings for Sara, but never seems to show them outside random acts of jealously toward Gainer.
 Despite this, he remains good friends with Gainer and Sara and a helpful ally on the battlefield.
+He typically commands the Bachclone, the lead Silhouette Mammoth vehicle towing the city blocks, which is also typically where King Gainer is stored.